Python-SIP/sip/sphinx/annotations.rst

 .. argument-annotation:: KeepReference

-    This boolean annotation is used to specify that a reference to the corresponding argument should be kept to ensure that the object is not garbage collected.
+    This optional integer annotation is used to specify that a reference to the corresponding argument should be kept to ensure that the object is not garbage collected.
 If the method is called again with a new argument then the reference to the previous argument is discarded.
 Note that ownership of the argument is not changed.

+    If a value is specified then it defines the argument's key.
+Arguments of different constructors or methods that have the same key are assumed to refer to the same value.

 .. argument-annotation:: NoCopy